17 Feb Fall asleep faster. Sleep deeper. Wake up with the energy you used to have.

 Every week follows the same structure:

 The core of the program.
-I teach the science behind that week’s system, we discuss how it applies to your life, and then we practise together.
-You’ll learn the techniques and feel them work—in the session, not just in theory. - Every Friday at 12.30 pm UK / 7.30 am ET: Guided breathwork practice (30 min, recorded)
+I teach the science behind that week’s focus, and we work through how it applies to your life and schedule.
+You leave with a clear, concrete focus for the week. - Every Friday at 12.30 pm UK / 7.30 am ET: Breathwork practice + troubleshooting (60 min, recorded)

 Short, guided protocols you fit into your existing routine: a morning practice, movement throughout the day, and an evening wind-down.
 Simple enough to actually do.
 Designed to build, not overwhelm.